the-events-calendar/tribe-common/readme.txt

 = [4.11.4] TBD =

+* Fix - Increase range of actions that trigger changes on Promoter with a `WP_Post` instance or using an ID.
+[TCMN-47]

 = [4.11.3] 2020-02-26 =

 * Fix - JavaScript error in tribe dialog when there are no dialogs.
 Change fallback from object to array.
 [TCMN-34]